ESADE INTERNATIONAL STUDIES SUMMER ▶

 Study Abroad in Barcelona

 The Universitat de Barcelona was established in 1450 and is the oldest and largest university in Barcelona.
 Students complete Spanish language and culture courses alongside other American, Erasmus (European) and international students in the university’s Department of Hispanic Studies.

 The Universitat Autònoma de Barcelona was founded in 1968 and is well known for its international profile.
 API students complete classes in English and in Spanish with mostly American students at two different campuses.
 The Sant Pau campus is located in a renovated UNESCO World Heritage building near the famous Sagrada Familia church in the Eixample neighborhood of Barcelona.
 The Eixample campus is located within a 30 minute walk or 15 minute metro ride of the Sant Pau campus, and a 5 minute walk from the Plaza Catalunya.

 The Universitat Pompeu Fabra was established by the Catalonian Parliament in 1990 and has quickly become one of the city’s most respected universities.
 From its beginnings, this academic institution has emphasized two main objectives: to train professionals and citizens who are responsible and committed to civic values, and to contribute towards the development of research.
 Programs are available at a variety of levels in intensive language, and Hispanic and European studies (available in English and Spanish).
 Advanced level students have the opportunity to complete at least one class with local students.

-ELISAVA – Escola Superior de Disseny I Enginyeria de Barcelona was founded in 1961 as the first school of design in Spain, and now it is a college of the Universitat Pompeu Fabra.
+ELISAVA – Escola Superior de Disseny I Enginyeria de Barcelona was founded in 1961 as the first school of design in Spain, and it is also a college of the Universitat Pompeu Fabra.
 Throughout its history, ELISAVA’s role has been instrumental in shaping the culture of design in Catalonia and Spain, and it continues to build on its history of pioneering design and engineering instruction.